Fabiana2903/ensuring-repo/README.md

 - Deploy the FakeRestAPI to the Azure App Service created by Terraform.
 ![image](https://github.com/Fabiana2903/ensuring-repo/assets/149669704/dbeda946-f085-4e45-b30d-02ab000b46d9)

+## Automated testing

+### Automated testing includes:

+- Integration testing using Postman with data validation and regression tests.
+- Performance testing using JMeter with stress and endurance tests.
+- Functional UI testing using Selenium.

 ## Suggestions and Corrections
 Feel free to submit PRs to this repo should you have any proposed changes.